decentraland/avatars-contract/README.md

     /**
     * @dev Commit a hash for a desire username
-    * @notice that the reveal should happend after the blocks defined on {blocksUntilReveal}
+    * @notice that the reveal should happen after the blocks defined on {blocksUntilReveal}
     * @param _hash - bytes32 of the commit hash
     */
     function commitUsername(bytes32 _hash) public;

    /**
     * @dev Reveal a commit
-    * @notice that the reveal should happend after the blocks defined on {blocksUntilReveal}
+    * @notice that the reveal should happen after the blocks defined on {blocksUntilReveal}
     * @param _userId - string for the userid
     * @param _username - string for the username
     * @param _metadata - string for the metadata